 Idiopathic means relating to or denoting a condition, which arises spontaneously or for which the cause is unknown.
 Doctors do not yet understand the cause, but believe factors such as medication, the environment, genetics, and habits like smoking may all play a role in its development.

-When I was first diagnosed with IPF, I required three litres of oxygen a minute to keep my oxygen level above 90 per cent.
+When I was first diagnosed with IPF, I required three litres of oxygen a minute to keep my oxygen level above 90%.
 Just before my transplant I was up to 18 litres a minute.
-And it was hard… and humbling, especially when my wife and I walked out of the grocery store.
+It was hard… and humbling, especially when my wife and I walked out of the grocery store.

 I didn’t have the strength to carry the groceries so she did while I walked slowly beside her empty handed.
 Some of the looks from other shoppers seemed to shout, “What’s wrong with you?
 Why don’t you help your wife for heaven’s sake?”
 Those looks were too much to handle some days.

-In November 2015 I had a textbook lung transplant with no complications.
+In November 2015, I had a textbook lung transplant with no complications.
 I was anxious when I got the call.
-Then I became very excited and needed to get it done and out of the hospital in 17 days so the people in my support group could see me.
+Then I became very excited and needed to get it done and out of the hospital in 17 days so the people in my lung patient support group could see me.

 But I am one of the lucky ones, and I remain determined to give others hope.
 I needed to show them that if I can do it, they could do it too!
 I wanted to inspire hope, be a lifeline, to pay it forward.